sapkale12345/Healthcare-Insurance-Cost-Prediction/README.md

-# Healthcare Insurance Cost Prediction using Machine Learning
+# Healthcare Insurance Cost Prediction Using Medical and Lifestyle Factors

 ## Project Overview
 This project aims to predict individual healthcare insurance costs using statistical analysis and machine learning models.